splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-use-cases/examine-service-dependencies.rst

 Kai, a site reliability engineer (SRE) at Buttercup Games, is responsible for rolling out an update to the ``checkoutservice`` application service in their Kubernetes environment.
 They want to make sure they know all the upstream and downstream dependencies of ``checkoutservice`` so they can notify the dependent teams.

-Kai first checks their team's architecture diagram, but soon realizes it's outdated.
+Kai first checks their team's architecture diagram, but realizes it's outdated.

     .. image:: /_images/images-network-explorer/outdated-diagram.png
         :alt: This image shows the outdated architecture diagram for Kai's team.
 The map is a combination of printed and illegible hand drawn elements on a stained piece of paper.